mbscholars/xyz-inventory/README.md

 This project is built with Laravel application framework and it is expected to serve as an inventory management system for a restaurant.
 It is built with the following features
- - Authentication for Drivers, Users (customers) and Admin
-        - Authentication was implemented using Laravel Passport for the APIs and designated role is specified using a field ('role') in the database
+ - Authentication for Drivers, Users (customers) and Admin -- Authentication was implemented using Laravel Passport for the APIs and designated role is specified using a field ('role') in the database
-        - Gates were used to ensure that only the authorized user role get to execute designated methods
-        - Policies were also used to ensure and enforce database integrity.
+ -- Gates were used to ensure that only the authorized user role get to execute designated methods -- Policies were also used to ensure and enforce database integrity.
 There are three policies created:
 1. DeliveryPolicy: To ensure that only the customer who created the delivery order can edit or make changes to it, to also ensure that delivered orders or completed deliveries cannot be edited.
 2. OrderPolicy etc..
 You can find these in the policies folder

 ## Installation

 To install, clone the repository to your server
-Run **composer install
+Run ```composer install```
-To deploy **php artisan passport:install
+To deploy ```php artisan passport:install ```
-To create the database tables **php artisan migrate
+To create the database tables ```php artisan migrate``` as you would a laravel application

 ## Controllers